netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 For example, the chart above shows a spike in the CPU utilization from `rabbitmq` every minute or so, along with a baseline CPU utilization of 10-15% across the cluster.

-Read about the [Overview](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/overview.md) and some best practices on [viewing an overview of your infrastructure](https://github.com/netdata/netdata/blob/master/docs/visualize/overview-infrastructure.md) for details on using composite charts to drill down into per-node performance metrics.

 ## Pod and container metrics